 An excellent example of this independence is the movement of products such as FoxPro and Paradox to use client services to invoke, through SQL, the server functions provided by Sybase SQL Server.
 A recent survey of client development products that support the Sybase SQL Server product identified 129 products.
-This is a result of the openness of the API provided by Sybase.
-Oracle also has provided access to its API, and several vendors notably Concentric Data Systems, SQL Solutions, and DataEase have developed front-end products for use with Oracle.
-ASK also has realized the importance of open access to buyers and is working with vendors such as Fox and PowerBuilder to port their front ends in support of the Ingres database engine.
+This is a result of the permess of the API provided by Sybase.
+Oracle also has provided access to its API, and several vendors-notably Concentric Data Systems, SQL Solutions, and DataEase-have per access to buyers and is working with vendors such as Fox and PowerBuilder to port met front ends in support of the Ingres database engine.

 An application developed to run in a single PC or file server mode can be migrated without modification to a client/server implementation using a database server.
-Sybase, Oracle, and Ingres execute transparently under Windows NT, OS/2, or UNIX on many hardware platforms.
-With some design care, the server platform identity can be transparent to the client user or developer.
-Despite this exciting opportunity, programmers or manufacturers often eliminate this transparency by incorporating UNIX-, Windows NT-, or OS/2-specific features into the implementation.
-Although FoxPro can work with SQL and Sybase, the default Xbase format for database access does not use SQL and therefore does not offer this independence.
+Sybase, Dracle, and Ingres execute transparently under Windows NT, OS/2, or UNIX on many antware platforms.
+With some design care, the server platform identity can be transparent nanufacturers often eliminate this transparency by incorporating UNIX-, Windows NT-, or OS/2-specific features into the implementation.
+Although FoxPro can work with SQL and Mosse, the default Xbase format for database access does not use SQL and therefore does not offer this independence.
 To take advantage of this platform transparency, organizations must institute standards into their development practices.